oceanprotocol/docs/veocean-data-farming/df-intro.md

 Otherwise, go to the DF webapp at [df.oceandao.org](df.oceandao.org/) and explore Data Farming for yourself.

 ### Where to claim?

 All earnings for veOCEAN holders are claimable on the ”Rewards” page inside the Data Farming webapp on Ethereum mainnet.

 Data assets for DF may published in any [network where Ocean’s deployed in production](../core-concepts/networks.md): Eth mainnet, Polygon, etc.

 ### When to claim?

-There are fresh rewards available every Thursday.
+There are fresh rewards available every Thursday at midnight GMT.
 If you wish, you can wait for many weeks to accumulate before claiming.
 (It’s all on-chain.)

+Rewards are calculated based on different factors, like your current veOCEAN balance and your Data Farming allocation.

+**Passive rewards** are distributed based on the amount of veOCEAN tokens held at the end of the previous round.
+If you lock your tokens during DF Round 1, you will only receive your passive rewards at the end of DF Round 2.

+**Active rewards** are distributed based on the amount of veOCEAN tokens allocated during the current round.
+If you allocate veOCEAN tokens before the end of DF Round 1, you will receive active rewards for that round.

+You can learn more about these details in the [Reward Function section](df-background#reward-function) and in the next section.

 ### When to do a first claim?

 From the time you lock OCEAN, you must wait at least a week, and up to two weeks, to be able to claim rewards.

 The nerdy version: if you lock OCEAN on day x, you’ll be able to claim rewards on the first weekly ve “epoch” that begins after day x+7.

 This behavior is inherited from [veCRV](https://curve.readthedocs.io/dao-fees.html); [here’s the code](https://github.com/oceanprotocol/contracts/blob/main/contracts/ve/veFeeDistributor.vy#L240-L256).